If you are a Canon photographer looking for the best walk-around lens, this article is for you.

 This walk-around lens can capture more than your eyes see.

-It will allow you to switch seamlessly from landscape photography to portrait photography without changing lenses or hiking up a mountain because this one has everything you need!
+It will allow you to switch seamlessly from landscape to portrait photography without changing lenses or hiking up a mountain because this one has everything you need!

 Reduce the light that hits your sensor with a bokeh effect for those moody shots.